dreamcatcher-tech-backups/aws-websockets/README.md

 myWebsocketApig (master)$
 ```
-For a real world example of how this component could be used, [take a look at how the Socket component is using it](https://github.com/serverless-components/Socket/blob/master/serverless.js#L62).
+For a real world example of how this component could be used, [take a look at how the socket component is using it](https://github.com/serverless-components/socket/blob/master/serverless.js#L62).

 &nbsp;